13 Feb Amate Paper

 The production of amate was zealously guarded by some indigenous communities in central and southern Mexico.
 Some historians argue that the production of this type of paper was a way to defy Spanish culture.

 Today, amate is mainly produced in the state of Puebla.
 A large amount of the paper made in Puebla is sold to artists from Guerrero, who use it as backing for brightly colored paintings.
-This type of paper is still used by shamans for ritual purposes, healing, and witchcraft.
 These paintings and the production of amate have helped to alleviate poverty in some communities in Mexico for decades.